tammo-v/astro-platform-starter/src/pages/patents.md

 ---

-Together, these eight patents define a single, coherent substrate for authentication—rooted in the device, mediated by the operating system, and extensible across domains.
+Together, these eight patents define a single, coherent substrate for authentication, rooted in the device, mediated by the operating system, and extensible across domains.